 Volkswagen Group’s American ambitions in line with the Biden plan

 The VW ID.
-Buzz is a big deal for Volkswagen Group in the U.S. market, where it faced a major setback following the dieselgate scandal in 2015 and is trying to rebuild its reputation.
+Buzz is a big deal for Volkswagen Group in the U.S. market, where it faced a major setback following the diesel gate scandal in 2015 and is trying to rebuild its reputation.

 Volkswagen Commercial Vehicles is evolving more and more into a lifestyle brand, offering the range of famous California vehicles and soon launching our most emotional electric car so far – the ID.
 Buzz.
 It will significantly contribute to enhancing the appeal of the Volkswagen brand, reloading it with emotions and love, particularly in the United States where the coming home after 30 years will boost our EV campaign in the market and bring back the emotional touch with all the memories of from the 70s.Dr.
-Herbert Diess, CEO, Volkswagen Group (Volkswagen Group New Auto strategy)
+Herbert Diess, CEO, Volkswagen Group (Volkswagen Group New Auto strategy in 2021)

-Volkswagen Group could launch several niche models in the coming years to intensify customer interest in its EVs.
-After the New Auto strategy announcement in July 2021, Dr. Diess said that the company needs more emotional products, as per a report from Automotive News.
+Volkswagen Group could launch several niche models to intensify customer interest in its EVs in the coming years.
+After the New Auto strategy announcement in July 2021, Dr. Diess said that the company needs more emotional products, as per another report from Automotive News.
 Cars like the VW ID.
-Buzz really adds something to the brand and helps it stand out from the competition.
+Buzz adds exclusivity to the brand and helps it stand out from the competition.
 The company expects to increase its market share in the U.S. to 10% by the end of the decade.
 Dr. Diess thinks that the modern-day VW microbus would be popular in the country.

 VW ID.
 Buzz FAQs